pauldmccarthy/win-pytreat/advanced_topics/object_oriented_programming.md

 This approach has the disadvantage that if the base classes change, you will have to change these invocations.
 But the advantage is that you know exactly how the class hierarchy will be initialised.
+In general though, doing everything with `super()` will result in more maintainable code.

 <a class="anchor" id="class-attributes-and-methods"></a>